EZPZ-OS/EZPZOS.Express/README.md

 1. EZPZOS.Core is on the same level of this project ./EZPZOS.Express
-   ./EZPZOS.Core (Name this folder EZPZOS.Core.Express)
+   ./EZPZOS.Core
-2. You need to run "npm run build:Express" against EZPZOS.Core(.Express) project
+2. You need to run "npm run build" against EZPZOS.Core project

 ## Getting Started